Fylhan/qompoter/docs/Command-line.md

   * Supported action is: inqlude
 * **--no-color** Do not enable color on output [default = false]
 * **--no-dev** Do not retrieve dev dependencies listed in "require-dev" [default = false]
   * Supported action is: install
+* **--no-dep** Do not retrieve dependencies, only use listed packages from the Qompoter file, or the one requested in command line [default = false]
+  * Supported action is: install
 * **--no-qompote** Do not generate any Qompoter specific stuffs like qompote.pri and vendor.pri [default = false]
   * Supported actions are: init, install